Double affine Hecke algebras and congruence groups: The Coxeter presentation

 \section{The Coxeter presentation}

 As we explain in Appendix \ref{sec: nonCoxeter}, double affine Weyl groups are not Coxeter groups, the most basic obstruction being the fact that they have infinite center.
-As we also point our in Appendix \ref{sec: nonCoxeter}, taking a quotient by a proper subgroup of the center, or removing the center altogether do not produce Coxeter groups either.
+As we also point out in Appendix \ref{sec: nonCoxeter}, taking a quotient by a proper subgroup of the center, or removing the center altogether do not produce Coxeter groups either.
 Therefore, the other possibility for relating double affine Weyl groups to Coxeter groups is to resolve the center.
 We show that this is indeed possible and the corresponding relationship carries over to the double affine Artin groups.

 The goal of this section is to obtain a Coxeter-type presentation for double affine Artin groups and consequently for double affine Weyl groups.
-This presentation involves realizing the double affine Artin groups as quotients of the Coxeter braid groups associated to the double affine Coxeter diagrams listed in Figure \ref{diagrams}.
-To be consistent with Convention \ref{bigdaddy}, $\dddot{C}_1$ will refer to the diagram $\dddot{A}_1$.
-Remark that if we replace the triple node with a regular node, then the diagrams of type $\dddot{X}_n$ are precisely the affine Coxeter diagrams of type $\widetilde{X}_n$ (in the notation of \cite{BouLie}*{Ch.
+This presentation involves realizing the double affine Artin groups as quotients of the Coxeter braid groups associated to the double affine Coxeter diagrams listed in Figure \ref{dddot-diagrams}, Figure \ref{ddot-diagrams}, and Figure \ref{fH-diagrams}.
+To be consistent with Convention \ref{bigdaddy}, $\DDDot{C}_1$ will refer to the diagram $\DDDot{A}_1$, and $\DDot{C}_1$ will refer to the diagram $\DDot{A}_1$.
+Remark that if we replace a double or triple node with a regular node, then the diagrams of type $\DDDot{X}_n$, $\DDot{X}_n$ are precisely the affine Coxeter diagrams of type $\widetilde{X}_n$ (in the notation of \cite{BouLie}*{Ch.
 VI, \S 4.3}).
-In fact, for any double affine Coxeter diagram $\dddot{X}_n$, or $\ddot{X}_n$, if we erase all the affine nodes we obtain the finite Coxeter diagram $X_n$ and if we erase all but one affine node we obtain an affine Coxeter diagram.
+In fact, for any double affine Coxeter diagram $\DDDot{X}_n$, $\fH{X}_n$, or $\DDot{X}_n$, if we erase all the affine nodes we obtain the finite Coxeter diagram $X_n$ and if we erase all but one affine node we obtain an affine Coxeter diagram.

 Let us fix notation for the generators of the Coxeter braid group associated to a double affine Coxeter diagram.
 The generators associated to the finite nodes will be denoted by $\T_1,\dots,\T_n$.